sliu107/tp/docs/UserGuide.md

 ## Randomized Review
 #### Displaying a random Flashcard: `random`

-Shuffles and displays a random flashcard from the list of all flashcards.
+Shuffles and displays all the flashcards in a random order.

 Format: `random`

+The application will then prompt the user to give responses during the review:

+Format: `yes` to mark the flashcard just shown as reviewed
+        `no` to keep the flashcard just shown as unreviewed

 ## FAQ